Confessions from a Holiday Camp: Production

 The holiday camp used in the film was Mill Rythe Holiday Village on Hayling Island in Hampshire.
 The railway station scene was filmed at Radlett.
+The water skiing scene was filmed at Ruislip Lido.

 Soundtrack

-The title track to the film was called Give Me England and was performed by scrumpy and western band, The Wurzels, arranged and conducted by Ed Welch and produced by Bob Barratt.
-It was released on 45 by EMI records Ltd (EMI 2677).
+The title track to the film was called "Give Me England" and was performed by scrumpy and western band The Wurzels, arranged and conducted by Ed Welch and produced by Bob Barratt.
+It was released as a 45rpm single by EMI records Ltd (EMI 2677).
 The Wurzels released an album of the same name in 1977, which featured the track along with its B-Side "Speedy Gonzales".